 Can I visit a person with dementia in a care home during coronavirus?

 Staying in touch with someone who lives in a care home has been much harder during the pandemic.
-Visits have at times been severely restricted because of national restrictions but care homes are now opening up again.
+Up until now, visits have been severely restricted because of national restrictions but care homes are now opening up again.
 Whether or not you’re able to visit, this advice for friends and family should help you stay connected.